chrisxxmas/MYCOOP64/CONTRIBUTING.md

 #### `Publish`

 Builds the project and publishes a NuGet package to nuget.org.
-In order to do so, an environment variable named `NUGET_AP
+In order to do so, an environment variable named `NUGET_API_KEY` mus